CopperMaze/tBeat/README.md

 ## The tBeatCore Class

 This class is the only class in this library.
 An instance of it named *tBeat* is declared in *tBeat.h* and *tBeat.cpp*.
 You shall not instanciate another tBeatCore instance. tBeatCore contains a struct named tBeatHook used internally.
-For simplification purpose, creating a new hook odesn't require the instanciation of a tBeatHook struct, making the library more usable.
+For simplification purpose, creating a new hook doesn't require the instanciation of a tBeatHook struct, making the library more usable.